gregsdennis/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ###### Detailed Semantics
 {: unnumbered}

-An array selector is either an array slice or an array index, which is defined in terms of an array slice.

 A slice expression selects a subset of the elements of the input array, in the same order